segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 ## MongoDB

 When in production we will host MongoDB remotely (or in a container on the same server) because the remote user won't be able to access the DB on your machine!
-It's really useful to have a local version for development and testing.
+Depending on your project it can be useful to have a local version for development and testing (in addition to in a container, which we will cover later).
 In this step we will locally install Mongo and make sure it's working.
+This is not essential for everyone so only proceed if you need to!

 The first step is to add the MogoDB repo as a trusted source:
 ```